ankurgautam90/openstack-init/README.md

 ```

 ###############################################################################
-# 2. Make the Script Executable
+### 2. Make the Script Executable
 ###############################################################################
 ```bash
 chmod +x openstack_init.sh
 ```

 ###############################################################################
-# 3. Run the Script
+### 3. Run the Script
 ###############################################################################
 ```bash
 ./openstack_image_deploy.sh
 ```

-# The script will prompt:
+#The script will prompt:
-# "Are you using Ceph with OpenStack for image storage?
+ "Are you using Ceph with OpenStack for image storage?
 (Y/N)"
-#   - Type 'Y' or 'Yes' to skip conversions (Ceph usage).
+   - Type 'Y' or 'Yes' to skip conversions (Ceph usage).
-#   - Type 'N' or 'No' to convert Windows and Ubuntu images to QCOW2.
+   - Type 'N' or 'No' to convert Windows and Ubuntu images to QCOW2.

 ## Verification